-One of the instruments used to measure changes in the Earth's magnetic field is a sensitive instrument called a magnetometer.
 Seismologists study movements inside the Earth's crust to understand what causes earthquakes and predict when they are likely to occur.
 When the stress around a fault line builds up, the heat generated changes the magnetic properties of the minerals in the rocks around the fault.
+One of the instruments used to measure changes in the Earth's magnetic field is a sensitive instrument called a magnetometer.
 Magnetometers can be carefully placed around a fault line for monitoring.
-Any large iron or steel objects, such as cars and trucks, electrical cables, and even mobile phone towers, can affect the readings, so remote areas give the most reliable results.
+Any large iron or steel objects, such as cars or trucks, electrical cables, or even mobile phone towers, can affect the readings, so remote areas give the most reliable results.
 To cover wider areas quickly, magnetometers can be towed behind boats in the ocean or behind aircraft.